languagetool-org/languagetool/trunk/JLanguageTool/README.txt

   Please see http://www.languagetool.org/issues/ if you experience problems

- -To use the simple demo GUI:
-  -if you downloaded the *.oxt: rename it to *.zip -unzip the file to a new directory
-  -double click on the LanguageToolGUI.jar file or call 'java -jar LanguageToolGUI.jar'
+ -To use the simple demo GUI, double click on the LanguageToolGUI.jar file or call 'java -jar LanguageToolGUI.jar'

  -To check plain text files from the command line: java -jar LanguageTool.jar <filename>